StillWolf/ACSF-SNN/README.md

 # ACSF-SNN

-PyTorch implementation of "A Low Latency Adaptive Coding Spike Framework for Deep Reinforcement Learning" (ACSF).
+PyTorch implementation of "A Low Latency Adaptive Coding Spike Framework for Deep Reinforcement Learning" (ACSF) IJCAI2023.
 If you use our code or data please cite the [paper](<https://www.ijcai.org/proceedings/2023/0340>).

 ## Abstract